outdatedbrowser/outdated-browser/README.md

 ## Team

-Made with love by the guys at Bürocratik.
+Made with love at Bürocratik.

 ## License